yaene/qemu/docs/devel/codebase.rst

 This section presents the various parts of QEMU and how the codebase is organized.

-Beyond giving succint descriptions, the goal is to offer links to various parts of the documentation/codebase.
+Beyond giving succinct descriptions, the goal is to offer links to various parts of the documentation/codebase.

 Subsystems